Please note: This post contains affiliate links.

 With snow cover, it’s particularly enchanting as a result of the contrast.

 Since the shuttle wasn’t running when we visited in February 2022, we hiked two miles each way from the Mariposa Grove welcome plaza to the Lower Grove trailhead.
 We clocked 6.9 miles total.
+The shuttle typically doesn’t run until after Memorial Day in late May.

 TOP TIP: To mix it up, hike up to the Mariposa Grove via the Washburn Trail with a 500 foot elevation gain and return via the road.